-Foster care student include all children for which the state child welfare agency (DCF) has responsibility for their out-of-home 24 hour substitute care.
+Foster care students include all children for which the state child welfare agency (DCF) has responsibility for their out-of-home 24-hour substitute care.
 This includes all foster homes, kinship placements, group homes, STARR programs, Transitional Care Units (TCU), and other placements.

-- The foster care provisions cover all children while in foster care accessing a pubic education through graduation.
+- The foster care provisions cover all children while in foster care accessing a public education through graduation.

 - A child in foster care has the right to remain enrolled in his/her school origin for the duration of their time in foster care or until he/she completes all the grades in that school.

-- LEAs must collaborate with DCF to ensure transportion is provided, arranged, and funded.
+- LEAs must collaborate with DCF to ensure transportation is provided, arranged, and funded.